 Clinical preceptors may be engaged in selected clinical nursing courses within the program of study.
 Students are assigned with clinical preceptors by course faculty.
-Throughout the clinical rotation, preceptors facilitate student learning, directly supervise student's performance and participate in clinical evaluation of assigned student(s).
+Throughout the clinical rotation preceptors by course faculty.
+Throughout the clinical rotation preceptors facilitate student learning, directly supervise student's performance and participate in clinical evaluation of assigned student(s).